-Figure 3: The Procedure for Synthesizing the Virtual Human's Motion.
+Figure 3 The procedure for synthesizing the virtual human's motion.

-- Step7 The current posture of the virtual human is sent to the started algorithms for synthesizing the virtual human's motion. - Step8 The started algorithms for synthesizing the virtual human's motion calculate one posture of the virtual human. - Step9 In the case of mixing two actions, the results of Step8 are sent to the Motion Mixer and two postures are mixed according to the weighted average. - Step10 The posture of the virtual human calculated in Step8 or Step9 is sent to the started algorithms for synthesizing the virtual objects' movement. - Step11 The started algorithms for synthesizing the virtual objects' movement calculate the locations and orientations of the virtual objects. - Step12 The results of Step10 and Step11 are sent to the Virtual Space Information Server. - Step13 Repeat from Step7.
+- Step7 The current posture of the virtual human is sent to the started algorithms for synthesizing the virtual human's motion. - Step8 The started algorithms for synthesizing the virtual human's motion calculate one posture of the virtual human. - Step9 In the case of mixing two actions, the results of Step8 are sent to the Motion Mixer and two postures are mixed according to the weighted average. - Step10 The posture of the virtual human calculated in Step8 or Step9 is sent to the started algorithms for synthesizing the virtual objects' movement. - Step11 The started algorithms for synthesizing the virtual objects' movement calculate the locations and orientations of the virtual objects. - Step12 The results of Step10 and Step11 are sent to the Virtual Space Information Server. - Step13 Repeat from Step7 to Step12 until the indicated action completes.